 Australia’s diverse landscapes and distinct cities mean there’s plenty of freedom to roam.
 Make the most of your Australian holiday with these tips to help you stretch your dollars.

 Unlike many developed countries, Australia has plenty of wide open spaces, wilderness full of wildlife and long beaches with room to roam.
-In cities, you’ll find gardens, museums and attractions.
+In cities, you’ll find gardens, museums and other cultural attractions.
 Luckily, there are plenty of free activities across the country, and you can still eat well on a small budget.

 Travel within Australia